 Random Attack Theory

-This theory does not sit so well with me.
-Why would a sex attacker who randomly gets into an otherwise empty place not at least take something?
+Maybe the original motive was theft which turned into a sex assault.
+That would make me wonder why they didn’t take something after the attack.
 Also there seem to be reports that the victim was not stripped of clothing etc. What sex attacker is so careful when they have no need to be?
 To complicate matters further the Crimewatch account does not mention a sexual motive so I cannot be sure one existed.

 We have a car nearby that has an unidentified woman in it and a brown car that turns into the drive.
 Is one acting as some sort of lookout for the other?
 Also there was a report of a brown hatchback type car outside of the victim’s son’s school the day before.
 The driver was said to have looked rather tense.